 - Alert, because you were aware of the value of time

-- A feeling of fellowship, derived from close collaboration
+- A feeling of fellowship, derived from alert collaboration

 - Respected/respectful of your peers for being alert and focused